Intermittent fasting for women is controversially discussed in many places.

 Furthermore, intermittent fasting has the positive side effect of improving intolerances.

 In addition to the numerous health benefits, the simplicity of intermittent fasting has made it popular in recent years.

 Hence, the most common 16/8 intermittent fasting only has two rules:

 - Skip breakfast

 - Stop snacking

-The simpler the rules, the easier it is to implement diets in everyday life.
+The simpler the rules, the easier to implement diets in everyday life.